brewdo/brewdo/README.md

     brewdo uses.  `install` does the `adduser` for you, so you only need deal with these for troubleshooting or uninstallation.

+-   `mkdirs`: sets up the log and home directories.
+Like `adduser`, this is for step-by-step install troubleshooting.

+-   `clone`: clones Homebrew into the home directory.
+Same idea as the other troubleshooting commands.

 How it works
 ----